 Q: How can I learn more about tsunami marine debris?

 A: We recommend you read more about the Japanese Tsunami Marine Debris Cleanup Program provided by the program’s lead agencies – the California Coastal Commission and the National Oceanic & Atmospheric Administration’s Tsunami Marine Debris website.

 Q: Who should I contact if I think I’ve discovered possible tsunami marine debris?

 A: If you think you’ve discovered potential tsunami marine debris at a time other than during one of our organized tsunami marine debris cleanups, please contact us at info[at]pacificabeachcoalition.org before picking up or disposing of any item.
 We will notify the agencies involved in investigating potential sightings.
 If possible, please take and send photos with details of the location with your email, or to firstname.lastname@example.org.
 At our clean ups, this will be facilitated by reporting findings to site captains, who will log the findings and photos with the California Coastal Commission and the National Oceanic & Atmospheric Administration.

 Q: How can I sponsor a tsunami marine debris cleanup?

-A: You can donate to the local effort of the Japanese Tsunami Marine Debris Program, you may contact us for further information about sponsoring these vitally important cleanups.
-See our current partners.
+A: You can donate to the Japanese Tsunami Marine Debris Program, or you may contact us for further information about sponsoring these vitally important cleanups.
+Please see our current partners.